 The tiers should be assessed against the selection criteria as follows:

 Tier 2 (Amber): Meets some requirements

-Tier 3 (Red): Does not meet your requirements
+Tier 3 (Red): Does not meet requirements

 DO: Keep it simple and use a scoring system when shortlisting applicants.

 DON’T: Write off great candidates because they don’t meet ‘desirable’ criteria.

 When a candidate stands out from the crowd, ensure all interactions with them are personal.
 If they weren’t right for this role but displayed potential, they could form part of your candidate pool for future vacancies, saving time and ensuring there is a pool of quality candidates when future vacancies arise.